soyunparrrk/Unflattering-Dataset/README.md

 After downloading the model, you will need to add it to the A111 model/lora directory.

-_Maybe you have a preffered SDWebUI that you have used in other workshops_
+_Maybe you have a preffered SDWebUI that you have used in other workshops, or you can use [this](https://colab.research.google.com/github/TheLastBen/fast-stable-diffusion/blob/main/fast_stable_diffusion_AUTOMATIC1111.ipynb#scrollTo=PjzwxTkPSPHf)_

 Start SDWebUI, and click on the additional networks tab, and select the lora model you have trained.